JohnnyMorganz/luau-lsp/editors/README.md

 $ luau-lsp lsp
 ```

 which will start a language server.
-The server listens to messages following the Language Server Protocol (LSP)
-via stdin, and sends messages via stdout.
+The server listens to messages following the [Language Server Protocol (LSP)](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/) specification via stdin, and sends messages via stdout.

 To find all the command-line options available, run